-The most intense meeting occurred in an ornate, neglected, prerevolutionary building near downtown Moscow.
+Team Musk would grow to include Mike Griffin, and meet with the Russians three times over a period of four months.^{} The group set up a few meetings with companies like NPO Lavochkin, which had made probes intended for Mars and Venus for the neglected, prerevolutionary building near downtown Moscow.
 The vodka shots started-"To space!"
 "To America!"-while Musk sat on \$20 million, which he hoped would be enough to buy three ICBMs that could be retooled to go to space.
 Buzzed from the vodka, Musk asked point-blank how much a missile would cost.
 The reply: \$8 million each.
 Musk countered, offering \$8 million for two.
 "They sat there and looked at him," Cantrell said.
 "And said something like, 'Young boy.
 No.' They also intimated that he didn't have the money."
 At this point, Musk had decided the Russians were either not serious about doing business or determined to part a dot-com millionaire from as much of his money as possible.
 He stormed out of the meeting.

-The Team Musk mood could not have been worse.
-It was near the end of February 2002, and they went outside to hail a cab and drove straight to the airport surrounded by the snow and dreck of the Moscow winter.
-Inside the cab, no one talked.
-Musk had come to Russia filled with optimism about putting on a great show for mankind and was now leaving exasperated and disappointed by human nature.
+Russian Federal Space Agency, and Kosmotras, a commercial rocket launcher.
+The appointments all seemed to go the same way, following Russian decorum.
+The Russians, who often skip breakfast, would ask to meet around 11 A.M. at their offices for an early lunch.
+Then there would be small talk for an hour or more as the meeting attendees picked over a spread of sandwiches, disappointed by human nature.
 The Russians were the only ones with rockets that could possibly fit within Musk's budget.
 "It was a long drive," Cantrell said.
 "We sat there in silence looking at the Russian peasants shopping in the snow."
 The somber mood lingered all the way to the plane, until the drink cart arrived.
-"You always feel particularly good when the wheels lift off in Moscow," Cantrell said.
-"It's like, 'My God.
+"You always feel particularly good when the wheels lift off in Moscow,"